 - Extreme anger or rage, which may cause a person to lash out

 A spinal cord injury is one of the most traumatic injuries a person can experience.
-The effects of such an injury are life changing and usually permanent.
+The effects of such an injury on accident victims are life changing and usually permanent.

 Your Spinal Cord Case